lubuntu-team/manual/source/3/3.1/3.1.1/fcitx.rst

 To bring up a configuration dialog for input method right click on the panel applet and :menuselection:`Configure current input method`.

-To restart fcitx right click on the applet and click :menuselection:`Restart`.
+To restart Fcitx right click on the applet and click :menuselection:`Restart`.
 To close the Fcitx applet right click the tray icon :menuselection:`Exit`.

 Version
 -------